EvanYo25/Interactive-Lab-Hub/Lab 5/README.md

 **contours-detection**
 ![截圖 2021-11-01 下午11 06 59](https://user-images.githubusercontent.com/20696474/139780642-2ca0d207-630b-41bc-b5a6-586085cc34bf.png)
-We can use this to detect the shape of objects, and show different reaction on the device when seeing different objects.
+We can use this to detect the shape of objects, and show different reaction on the device when seeing different shape of objects.
+This is really cool since the piece of code can figure out the contours!

 **face-detection**
 ![截圖 2021-11-01 下午11 15 58](https://user-images.githubusercontent.com/20696474/139781431-67843759-f194-43b6-9ec1-2da0c7e461c6.png)
-We can use this to see whether there is a user in front of the interactive device or not, and may use this as a trigger to turn on the screen to welcome the user.
+We can use this to see whether there is a user in front of the interactive device or not, and may use this as a trigger to turn on the screen to welcome the user, making the user feeling more interactive.

 **flow-detection**
 ![截圖 2021-11-01 下午11 21 30](https://user-images.githubusercontent.com/20696474/139781804-88d603d4-6736-4741-b1f1-711e446212be.png)
 We can use this to analyze the shooting gesture of a person training for basketball.
+I guess this kind of detection may already be implemented for training golf players.

 **object-detection**
 ![截圖 2021-11-01 下午11 26 06](https://user-images.githubusercontent.com/20696474/139782205-a6e7397c-5dc6-40f6-8b0e-e42fd90b5c7e.png)
 We can use this to detect the objects appearing in the scene.
+We can even count the objects showing in the scene.

 #### MediaPipe